russellramey/jsonipsum/docs/source/index.html.md

 - Quick response times.
 - Easy to use, no authentication needed.
 - Create custom JSON object structures with random text/data.
-- Generates lorem ipsum and placeholder data with minimal effort.
+- Generate lorem ipsum and placeholder data with minimal effort.

 ### Use Cases

 - Quickly populate wireframes or working mockups with text or html.
 - Experiment with JSON data structures and REST API responses.
-- Simplify markup by using the response as repeatable elements.
+- Create repeatable markup elements by looping JSON response.
-- Simulate "real word" content from users or a CMS.
+- Simulate "real word" content from users, a CMS, or production backend.
 - Seed a database with placeholder data for development and testing.
 - Create simple proof of concept interactions or requests.
-- Easily populate grid, or list views/layouts.
+- Easily populate gridded, or list views and layouts.
 - Take a look at some more <a href="#examples">examples</a>.

 # Authentication